-Contrary to our campus perspective, general education has a long history infused with intent as it was “inspired by the work of John Dewey and other turn-of -the- twentieth-century progressives [and] focused on the integration of knowledge for [the] purposes of engagement with the problems of contemporary civilization.”
+General Education has a long history, infused with intent, as it was “inspired by the work of John Dewey and other turn-of -the- twentieth-century progressives [and] focused on the integration of knowledge for [the] purposes of engagement with the problems of contemporary civilization.”
 (Brint et al., 2009) In contemporary culture the terms “liberal education” and “general education” are often used interchangeably.

 What we are proposing herein is a vision of general education at SUNY Fredonia that would hearken back to the original intent of general education, while simultaneously serving to: (1) meet SUNY Central requirements; (2) aid in the seamless transfer of students; (3) respond to noted issues within our current CCC program; (4) incorporate design elements proposed and supported by faculty and departments on our campus; (5) integrate documented educational methodologies, which are proven high-impact practices associated with high levels of student engagement and learning; and (6) provide our institution a general education program that is progressive, visionary, unique and connected to our mission and identity.

 Based upon information provided by a number of institutional reviews that have occurred in recent years (see references), as well as on-going assessments of our current general education program (the CCC), the following issues have been noted.
 With regard to its basic structure:

 More importantly, with regard to imparting the skills and knowledge commonly associated with a general education program, we note that our students generally lack the ability to:

 The issues related to the skills and abilities of our students is most disconcerting since recent studies (Humphreys 2006; Hart Research Assoc., 2009; Apollo Research Institute, 2011) indicate that the skills most needed by students entering the workplace are those that our current general education program is not providing, namely: